mosra/magnum-website/content/blog/announcements/webassembly-support-and-more.rst

 Okay, that's all!
 There's still quite a lot Emscripten-related features, demos and improvements in my buffer, so expect another blog post later!

-.. block-danger:: Side note: website update

-    Due to time constraints, I was not yet able to update all relevant info on the website, so it still advertises NaCl support and other fake news.
-I'll get around to do that later.
-Sorry for the mess.